-1. KAKAO is made from native cacao beans: while we may never know the true origin of cacao, we do know that cacao got started roughly 10 million years ago in a region of the world known today as the Upper Amazon, an area that now includes parts of Peru, Ecuador, and Colombia (countries that obviously didn't exist 10 million years ago).
+1. KAKAO is made from native (heirloom) cacao beans: while we may never know the true origins of cacao, experts believe that cacao got started roughly 10 million years ago in a region of the world known today as the Upper Amazon, an area that now includes parts of Peru, Ecuador, and Colombia (countries that obviously did not exist 10 million years ago).
 Before cacao was mono-cropped for estate or industrial use, it grew wild in this region of the world.
-These wild strains from this particular region of the world is what we mean when we use the term 'native'.
+These wild strains from this particular region of the world (which has grown to include Central America and Southern Mexico due to cacao being traded amongst ancient indigenous civilizations) is what we mean when we use the term 'native'.
 Today, native strains of cacao are the rarest variety of cacao because of the way 'Big Chocolate' has influenced cacao farming.
-The native strain of cacao we source is called cacao chucho, 'chuncho' meaning 'from the jungle,' which we gather from small family farms in Peru.
+The native strains of cacao we source are called cacao chucho, 'chuncho' meaning 'from the jungle', and cacao criollo, 'criollo' meaning 'native', which we gather from small family farms in Peru and Guatemala, respectively.

-Many challenges arise for farmers and the planet when cacao is taken from its native origins (Mexico/Central/South America) and transplanted into non-native environments (Africa/India/Indonesia).
+Many challenges arise for farmers and the planet when cacao is taken from its native origins (South/Central America, Mexico) and transplanted into non-native environments (Africa, India, Indonesia, etc.).
 The results are typically devastating, including destruction of natural habitat from slash and burn farming practices and various forms of slave labor.
 Makenzie and Michael have witnessed this devastation first hand.
 In 2018, they met the Peruvian farmer responsible for introducing cloned and hybrid cacao to Peru.
 Allured by the idea of wage security and the promise of industry demand, he confessed regretting his decision to bring genetically altered cacao into Peru.

 Genetically altered cacao is now grown throughout Central and South America.
 Its cross pollination with native cacao is making it increasingly difficult to locate, isolate, and protect native cacao.
 To learn more about the dark side of chocolate and our motivation for doing things differently, view the Chocolate/Cacao episode of ROTTEN on Netflix.

-2. We use the whole bean when making our KAKAO.
-Unlike cocoa powder or the 'raw' cacao powders you find on your grocery store shelves, our KAKAO includes the butter...all of it.
+2. We use the whole bean when producing our drinking chocolate.
+Unlike cocoa powder or the 'raw' cacao powders you find on your grocery store shelves, our KAKAO includes the cacao butter...all of it.
 In most chocolate products, the cacao butter is separated from the cacao powder before being recombined to make a finished treat.
 When not recombined, the two are sold separately as cacao powder and cacao butter.
-Because our KAKAO includes the cacao butter, our product has a higher degree of nutritional value as well as a higher concentration of the plant compounds that elicit cacao's ceremonial effects (See: The Science under the LEARN tab).
+Because KAKAO includes the cacao butter, our product has a higher degree of nutritional value as well as a higher concentration of the plant compounds in cacao that elicit cacao's ceremonial effects (See: The Science of KAKAO under the LEARN tab).

 3. KAKAO is minimally processed, meaning the beans still contain as much of their natural compounds as humanly possible.
 We use the least amount of processing possible to create our finished product in order to minimize the negative effects of over-processing.
-Our raw cacao beans undergo fermentation to cultivate their flavor profile and activating natural compounds.
+Our raw cacao beans undergo fermentation to cultivate their flavor profile and activate aromatic compounds.
 The fermented beans are then roasted at low temperatures, cracked, and stone ground by traditional means.
 Our KAKAO is NEVER hydraulically pressed, conched, or tempered.
-Any cacao that is pressed, conched, or tempered can no longer be considered 'ceremonial-grade.'
+Any cacao that is hydraulically pressed, conched, or tempered simply cannot be 'ceremonial-grade'.

 4. From tree to cup, KAKAO is cultivated with intention and integrity.
-This means that the lands, the farmers, and every stage of our process is handled responsibly with respect for all parties involved.
-We pay above fair trade wages to cacao chuncho farmers actively engaged in sustainability and regeneration practices.
-The Peruvian locals whom manufacture KAKAO at our facility in Lima are paid fairly, provided benefits, treated with respect, and given an inspiring working environment.
+This means that the land, the farmers, their community's, and every stage of our process is handled responsibly with respect for all parties involved.
+Through our direct-trade relationships, we let our farmers determine their prices.
+They are the ones that get to decide on the value of their time, labor, and efforts.
+The manufacturing team in Lima, Peru, composed of locals of the Lima community, are paid fairly, provided benefits, treated with respect, and given an inspiring, uplifting, opportunity-filled working environment.
 And, as a 501c3 nonprofit, we have a responsibility to give back to the communities from which our cacao chuncho is sourced.
-Wait until you see the giveback initiative was have in store for 2023.
+Wait until you see the giveback initiatives was have in store for 2023!

-- made from native cacao beans sourced from native lands
+- made from native cacao beans sourced from land cacao is native to

 - minimally processed